tradeling/technical-assesment/frontend-typescript/readme.md

 * Typescript definitions, types, interfaces.
 * Tests are not needed but will be a big plus.
 * `README.md` file explaining your high level solution and any decisions you made and the reasons behind them

+## How to submit your work

+Create a public repo on Github and push your code on it. then share the link back with the team.